 - Fiberglass: These sousaphones are lighter in weight, making them easier to carry.
 Fiberglass models make a thinner sound than other sousaphones.
-Fiberglass options are usually a good choice for students and beginning players.
+Fiberglass options are usually a good choice if you're a student or a beginning player.
 Their bells can be painted.

-- Hybrid: A fiberglass body and a brass bell provides a warmer tone to the music.
+- Hybrid: A fiberglass body and a brass bell provide a warmer tone to the music.
 Silver-plated fiberglass models give an even warmer tone to the music.
-These options help to provide both a warm tone and a light heft for sousaphone performers.
+These options help provide both a warm tone and a light heft for sousaphone performers.